 The council's business continuity management arrangements currently meet the mandatory requirements within the Cabinet Office document 'Expectations and Indicators of Good Practice Set for Category 1 and 2 Responders'.
-It is also the intention to follow the outline of ISO 22301 in the future.
+It also follows the principles of ISO 22301.

 1.4 Responsibilities